interactionresearchstudio/YoYoWiFiManager/README.md

     settings = new YoYoSettings(512);
     wifiManager.init(settings, onceConnected);

-    //Attempt to connect to the network,
+    //Attempt to connect to a WiFi network previously saved in the settings,
-    //if we can not find a WiFi network previously saved in the settings start a captive portal called "YoYoMachines",
+    //if one can not be found start a captive portal called "YoYoMachines",
-    //with a password of "blinkblink" that will allow a new one to be configured - this call does not block: wifiManager.begin("YoYoMachines", "blinkblink");
+    //with a password of "blinkblink" to configure a new one: wifiManager.begin("YoYoMachines", "blinkblink");
 }